Why are Converse Laces Long? Also the Solution

 • Stretch out the tongue of the shoe and make sure all of the criss-cross patterns are even.

-• Tighten up any loose areas, and you’re all set with your cool Converse shoes!
+• Tighten any loose areas, and you’re all set with your cool Converse shoes!

 2. Bar lacing

-• Insert one end of the shoelace into the bottom hole on the same side of the shoe where the lace starts.
+• Insert one shoelace end into the bottom hole on the same side of the shoe where the lace starts.

 • Once the lace is inserted into the hole, pull it through until both ends of the lace are even.
 This will allow you to start the next step of lacing up your shoe.